Phone-GWP-group

 Improving the usability of your bottle boxes

 The obvious example here is to include a “Fragile” warning, so that couriers and delivery drivers will (hopefully) treat the items with greater care.
-Other symbols highlighting how the boxes should be handled are also a good idea in the vast majority of cases (you can see a range of transit packaging symbols here).
+Other symbols highlighting how the boxes should be handled are also a good idea in the vast majority of cases (you can see a range of commonly used transit packaging symbols here).

 Transit packaging symbols